 Q. What type of situations should I report?

-Our hotline is currently designed to receive reports regarding ethical issues related to financial matters, hazing, internal control issues and NCAA violations.
+Our hotline is currently designed to receive reports regarding ethical issues related to financial matters, hazing, reseach, internal control issues and NCAA violations.
 The hotline page redirects reports in other areas to the appropriate campus location.

 Q. If I see a violation, shouldn't I just report it to my manager or human resources and let them deal with it?

 Our preference is that you use existing campus reporting methods when at all possible.
-However, the reporting hotline is another way employees can voice concerns, especially when they may not feel comfortable with the existing system.
+However, the reporting hotline is another way stakeholders can voice concerns, especially when they may not feel comfortable with the existing system.

-Q. It is my understanding that any report I send from a university computer generates a server log that shows every web-site that my PC connects with, and won't this log identify me as a report originator?
+Q. It is my understanding that any report I send from a university computer generates a server log that shows every website that my PC connects with, and won't this log identify me as a report originator?

 EthicsPoint does not generate or maintain any internal connection logs with IP addresses, so no information linking your PC to EthicsPoint is available.